okfn/website/docs/cloud/google-deploy.md

 We use Google Cloud Run to run a service based on the `Dockerfile` in this repo.
 To deploy a new version, you only need to push to the `develop` branch (see [triggers](https://console.cloud.google.com/cloud-build/triggers?project=melodic-keyword-303819)).

 The secrets are defined in [Google Secret Manager](https://console.cloud.google.com/security/secret-manager?project=melodic-keyword-303819) and this project will automatically use them when available.
+Note: Google does not allow to update secrets directly, so you need to _View secret value_ (from action menu) then copy them, update manually and finally deploy a new secrets version.
-For local custom settings, add a local `.env` file.
+For local custom settings, just add a local `.env` file.

 We use Cloud Run [Domain mapping](https://console.cloud.google.com/run/domains?project=melodic-keyword-303819) to redirect the domain [stg.okfn.org](https://stg.okfn.org) to this application.